0xor0ne/awesome-list/topics/cybersec.md

 * ["A look at CVE-2023-29360, a beautiful logical LPE vuln"][260]
 * ["A Journey Into Hacking Google Search Appliance"][203]
 * ["A new method for container escape using file-based DirtyCred"][201]
+* ["A Pain in the NAS: Exploiting Cloud Connectivity to PWN your NAS: Synology DS920+ Edition"][273]
 * ["A Potholing Tour in a SoC"][189]
 * ["A Race to Report a TOCTOU: Analysis of a Bug Collision in Intel SMM"][255]
 * ["A Red-Teamer diaries"][156]